 I’m not a big fan of elaborate documents that no one is ever going to read, so I’ll just keep it plain and simple: by doing business with me, you agree to each and every term and condition below.

 Providing me with legally obtained information only

-In case you’re going to let me work on / with your lists, you don’t ever hand or send me email addresses that were obtained in any other way than through double opt in.
+If you’re going to let me work on / with your client data, you don’t ever hand or send me data that was obtained in any other way than through legal channels.
 In case you do, you will go the whole nine yards to prevent any financial or reputational damage from heading my way.

 If I do suffer the consequences of your (lack of) action(s), you are liable for the full amount of it.
 Also, under no circumstance will you claim to have acted illegally or to have broken any laws (local, national or international) because of following my advice.